awsdocs/aws-lambda-developer-guide/doc_source/access-control-resource-based.md

 $ aws lambda remove-permission --function-name example --statement-id sns
 ```

-Use the `get-layer-version-policy` command to view the permissions on a layer, and `remove-layer-version-permission` to remove statements from the policy\.
+Use the `get-layer-version-policy` command to view the permissions on a layer\.
+Use `remove-layer-version-permission` to remove statements from the policy\.

 ```
 $ aws lambda get-layer-version-policy --layer-name my-layer --version-number 3 --output text